You are here

 Many of DC’s monuments and memorials honor servicemen and women, and the city’s museums are filled with military history that showcases the sacrifices made by American armed forces.
 On Veterans Day and throughout the preceding week, many of these places host commemorations as well.
 You can take part in nearly all of these experiences for free.

 An epic DC tradition for more than 30 years, the 17th Street High Heel Race turns one Dupont Circle neighborhood street into a raucous, Halloween-flavored spectacle.
 Heel hobblers, most of whom are decked out in full drag and makeup, are cheered on by screaming fans for the full quarter-mile race.
 Photo ops, chuckles and plenty of fun are sure to ensue.
 Quick note: no chairs or animals allowed, as these intense competitors need as much space as possible to strut their stuff.

-A draw for fitness buffs and movie nerds alike, the 75 super-steep stone stairs at the corner of 36th and Prospect Streets in Georgetown gained their big moment of fame as the spot where Father Karras tumbled to his demise in the 1973 horror film The Exorcist.
+A draw for fitness buffs and movie nerds alike, the 75 super-steep stone stairs at the corner of 36th and Prospect Streets in historic Georgetown gained their big moment of fame as the spot where Father Karras tumbled to his demise in the 1973 horror film The Exorcist.
 The staircase even snagged a historical designation in 2015.

 Although donations are highly recommended (and reservations are required), you do not have to pay a cent to join any of the four creepy walking tours that DC by Foot offers.
 The tours cover Georgetown, Dupont Circle and Embassy Row, uncovering ghosts, spirits, curses, mysteries and much more.